FAQs on the Activate Fund

-If I have been awarded a £500 Post-Travel Grant, can I apply to this Fund?
+If I have been awarded a £500 post-travel grant, can I apply to this Fund?

-If I already have funding for my project, but need more, can I still apply to The Activate Fund?
+If I already have funding for my project but need more, can I still apply to the Activate Fund?

 Yes, we welcome bids from Fellows who require match funding for their projects.

-What is the application process?
+What will the application process look like?